Issuing refunds

 is returned.

-You also have the ability to issue refunds only on shipping costs.
+You also can issue refunds only on shipping costs.
 To do this, set type

 to shipping